 Red Cell Therapeutics™: A New Era of Medicine for the Treatment of Cancer

-Our innovations in creating human red blood cells and genetic engineering have made it possible to explore using these cells as a foundation for an entirely new class of cellular therapies, which we call Red Cell Therapeutics.
+Our innovations in creating human red blood cells and genetic engineering have made it possible to explore using these cells as a foundation for an entirely new class of cellular therapies, called Red Cell Therapeutics.
 Red Cell Therapeutics product candidates are manufactured from CD34+ hematopoietic progenitor cells from blood type O, Rh-negative, Kell-negative donors.
-The cells are expanded and transduced with a lentiviral vector to insert a gene or genes of interest, followed by further expansion and differentiation into enucleated red blood cells that express one or more therapeutic proteins inside or on the cell surface, resulting in cellular therapies for the potential treatment of cancer.
+The cells are expanded and transduced with a lentiviral vector to insert a gene or genes of interest, followed by further expansion and differentiation into enucleated red cells that express one or more therapeutic proteins inside or on the cell surface, resulting in cellular therapies for the potential treatment of cancer.

 To date, the use of agonists of 4-1BB for cancer immunotherapy has been limited because of hepatotoxicity.

 However, in pre-clinical studies Red Cell Therapeutics such as RTX‑240 are restricted to the vasculature which may help limit toxicities unlike systemic administration of recombinant cytokines and agonist antibodies.

 In preclinical studies, RTX‑240 was shown to potently stimulate the immune system and generate anti-tumor activity, with no observed toxicity.
 The IND for RTX‑240 has been cleared by the FDA and we are now enrolling patients into our ongoing Phase 1/2 clinical trial, which has two arms – one in all solid tumors, and one in relapsed/refractory AML.
 We are primarily conducting the trial at small cancer centers, rather than large hospitals with ICUs and emergency rooms.